tomjoht/tomjoht.github.io/_restapicourse/docapis_intro_to_rest_api_doc.md

 Rather than building your own payment gateway, you might integrate [Stripe and its API](https://stripe.com/docs/api).
 Rather than building your own login system, you might use [UserApp and its API](https://app.userapp.io/#/docs/).
 Rather than building your own e-commerce system, you might use [Snipcart and its API](http://docs.snipcart.com/api-reference/introduction).
 And so on.

 Practically every service provides its information and tools through an API that you use.
 Jekyll, a popular static site generator, doesn't have all the components you need to run a site.
-For example, there's no newsletter integration, analytics, search, commenting systems, forms, chat ecommerce, surveys, or other systems.
+For example, there's no newsletter integration, analytics, search, commenting systems, forms, chat e-commerce, surveys, or other systems.
 Instead, you leverage the services you need into your static site.

-CloudCannon has a [long list of services](http://cloudcannon.com/tips/2014/12/12/the-ultimate-list-of-services-for-static-websites.html) that you can interate into your static site.
+CloudCannon has a [long list of services](http://cloudcannon.com/tips/2014/12/12/the-ultimate-list-of-services-for-static-websites.html) that you can integrate into your static site.

 <a href="http://cloudcannon.com/tips/2014/12/12/the-ultimate-list-of-services-for-static-websites.html"><img src="{{ "/images/servicesforstaticsites.png" | prepend: site.baseurl }}" alt="services for static websites" /></a>